wp-plugins/shortstack-for-wp/readme.txt

 == Description ==

-[ShortStack](http://www.shortstack.com) is a self-service platform that helps you build engaging social Campaigns.
+[ShortStack](http://www.shortstack.com) is a self-service platform that helps you build engaging Campaigns for social, web and mobile.

 ShortStack users can install this plugin to enable the web embed shortcode `[shortstack]` within WordPress.
-This will embed ShortStack Campaigns within Posts and Pages.
+Shortcodes can be copied from ShortStack to Wordpress Posts and Pages.

 == Installation ==

 = Prerequisites =
-- This plugin uses ShortStack's __Embed__ feature, which is included in a number of [ShortStack's paid plans](http://www.shortstack.com/pricing/).
+- This plugin utilizes ShortStack's __Embed__ feature.
 - The Campaign must be published.
 You can only embed published Campaigns.

 = Setup =